 Harrington was not as fortunate.
 Memorials and other archived documents present a litany of his attempts to obtain other employment.
 In 1854, the people of Port Elizabeth requested that Harrington be given the position of Port Captain there; he applied for the post in 1855.
 Nothing was forthcoming from the Colonial Office and shortly afterwards Harrington, apparently unsuccessfully, made application for a post as Wharf Master at Algoa Bay, then for one as Port Captain at Port Nolloth, a tiny seaport on the north-western coast of Namaqualand, Northern Cape.
 He was, as they say, on the beach.

-As a relative, Anthony Beckley has pointed out to me, the Steam Ship Phoenix also has relevance for our family history.
+As second cousin, Anthony Beckley has pointed out to me, the Steam Ship Phoenix also has relevance for our family history.
 The Waspe family – maternal grand parents to my grandmother Elizabeth Daisy McCleland arrived in Cape Town, South Africa from England aboard the Duchess of Northumberland on 3 May 1850 and then transferred to and traveled on the Steamship Phoenix to Port Elizabeth.